 If you're in the mood for some classic pub food and a brew, head to this Midtown spot.
 Kids aren't left out either: McHale's offers a children's menu with classics such as chicken fingers and grilled cheese, or options that challenge their palates such as shepherd's pie and fish and chips.

 RELATED: NYC Visitors Guide for Families: Destinations, Sights, and Must-Know Info

 The kid-friendly fare at Melt Shop makes for a yummy shopping break.
 Photo by estephniknam via Instagram.

 135 West 50th Street, between Sixth and Seventh Avenue

 877 Eighth Avenue, between 52nd and 53rd Streets

 What's more kid-friendly than an oozing, melting, grilled-cheese sandwich?
 This mini-chain has a pair of Midtown outposts, and the fast-casual atmosphere makes for a quick bite to prevent a hangry meltdown—kids will like it too.
 Side dishes include a variety of tater tots, and you can wash it all down with a milkshake.
 The best part, though?
 The price point matches the casual food, a rarity in Midtown.

 Rock Center Cafe

 If you're looking for something more grown-up but still family-friendly, try Rock Center Cafe, a stylish but casual restaurant serving contemporary American cuisine.
-Their children's menu includes favorites like chicken tenders and macaroni & cheese.
+Its children's menu includes favorites like chicken tenders and pasta.
 The best part of Rock Center Cafe is the view—it borders the ice skating rink, which will help keep little folks entertained while you eat.
 It's also home to a number of seasonal events, including a special Santa brunch that must be reserved ahead of time.